 There are several options for colon cancer screening, including a colonoscopy at least once every ten years or a stool test kit (also known as a FIT ) every year that can be done from the comfort and privacy of your own home.
 A FIT looks for tiny amounts of blood in your stool and may require follow-up testing if found.
 Colonoscopies are an invasive procedure where you will need to be referred to a gastroenterologist to perform the procedure.
 FIT tests on the other hand can be ordered by your primary care provider and picked up at any One Medical lab on the same day.

 At One Medical, we recommend screening average risk individuals with a FIT test due to its convenience and accessibility at many of our offices, but a colonoscopy is an excellent choice as well.
 There are several other screening methods that may be better suited for you, such as FIT-DNA test (aka Cologuard) and sigmoidoscopies.
-Your primary care provider to determine the best colon cancer screening method for you based on your personal and family history.
+Your primary care provider can help you determine the best colon cancer screening method for you based on your personal and family history.